Coast Starlight: Amtrak era

-The southbound Coast Starlight passes through a horseshoe curve north of San Luis Obispo.
+The southbound Coast Starlight passes through a horseshoe curve on the lower Cuesta Grade, north of San Luis Obispo.

 On February 24, 2019, the southbound Coast Starlight struck a fallen tree near Oakridge, Oregon, after a rare heavy snowstorm.
 The train was stranded for 36 hours before tracks could be cleared for a Union Pacific locomotive to tow the train back to Eugene–Springfield.

 From October 1, 2020, to May 24, 2021, daily service was reduced to three trains per week due to the COVID-19 pandemic.
 On May 24, 2021, as part of its post-COVID service restorations, Amtrak restored the Coast Starlight frequency to daily service in both directions.

 In late June 2021, the Lava Fire seriously damaged a Union Pacific trestle on the Black Butte Subdivision between Klamath Falls, Oregon, and Dunsmuir, California.
 As a result, the Coast Starlight was initially split into two segments: Seattle to Klamath Falls and Sacramento to Los Angeles with a bus replacement service filling the gap between Klamath Falls and Sacramento.
 However, on July 2, 2021, it was announced that service would be discontinued between Seattle and Sacramento until July 14, 2021, with Amtrak Cascades replacing service for passengers booked between Seattle and Eugene.
 Through service resumed on July 15, using overnight buses between Sacramento and Klamath Falls, and full-route train operation resumed on August 23.

 A resurgence of the COVID-19 virus caused by the Omicron variant caused Amtrak to reduce the frequency of this route to five-weekly round trips from January to March 2022.

 Trains began running over the Point Defiance Bypass between Tacoma and DuPont, Washington starting on November 18, 2021.